iavina/cm-a2z-navigation/README.md

 ## To add more functionality

 When a section is changed, a `section:chagned` event is fired.
-You can add a in other components to interact with such events in this way:
+You can add an event listener in other components to interact with such events in this way:

 ```javascript
 document.addEventListener("section:changed", event => {